 The bill was presented to the Council of Ministers on 15 July 2020.
 It was unanimously adopted at first reading in the French National Assembly on 6 October 2020 and adopted with amendments by the French Senate on 4 November 2020.
 Following this legislative process, the bill was passed into law by the National Assembly on 17 December 2020.

-This process will be conducted in full cooperation with the government of Benin.
+This process is conducted in full cooperation with the government of Benin.